I’m going to start with my favorite training whistle. Also, I’ll give you my pick of the top three best dog whistles for training most pet dogs.

 1. The Acme 210.5

-The Acme 210.5 is my favorite dog training whistle.
+The Acme 210.5* is my favorite choice.
 This is the whistle I am never without.
 I have several in my car, one in my dog walking bag and others in various jacket pockets.

 It is small, light, and incredibly tough.